Symptoms Of Gonorrhoea

 There should also be an improvement to any adverse bleeding by the time of your next period.

 Some people also experience pelvic discomfort and pain in the testicles, although these symptoms are somewhat rarer.

 Pelvic discomfort can be felt in the background or during sex, and testicular pain can range from mild to chronic.
 Once treated, the symptoms should lift rapidly but might take 2 weeks to cure.

 Once treated, you should refrain from having sex for seven days.
 You should also wait at least seven days after your symptoms clear up before engaging in sexual activity.

 If you don't abstain for this duration, there is a risk of spreading the disease.
 If you experience any further discomfort, go back to your medical professional.

-These tests are non-invasive and straightforward; gonorrhoea testing is much the same as testing for chlamydia; however, there are some differences if you're a man or a woman.
+If you choose to visit a medical testing clinic, gonorrhoea testing is much the same as testing for chlamydia; however, there are some differences if you're a man or a woman.

 Males might also have to submit a urine test.
 Testing is usually done in a clinic, but home testing kits are also available.

 The method is similar for women.
 A sample is taken from the vagina or the cervix.
 Another sample may also be required from the urethra - the tube that takes urine out of the body.